ahlstromcj/seq66/README.md

 automation, and mute-groups to enable/disable sets of patterns.
 Tools for live performance and for composing great-sounding MIDI tracks.
 Supports the Non/New Session Manager; can run headless and on a small computer like the Pi.
-And now it provides a form of MIDI Learn.
+And now it provides a form of MIDI Learn and "scratchpad recording".
 It does not support audio samples, just MIDI.

-__Seq66__ Seq24/Kepler34 on steroids with
-modern C++ and new features.
+__Seq66__ Seq24/Kepler34 on steroids with modern C++ and new features.
 Linux and Windows users can build this application from source code.
 See the extensive INSTALL files.
 Includes a comprehensive PDF user-manual.
 As of this release, employs the __Meson__ build system.

 *The current development-in-progress branch is now "Meson".
 Seq66 now